Ryan-rsm-McKenzie/CommonLibSSE/README.md

 * [VC File Utilities](https://github.com/Lynxaa/vc-fileutils)

 ## Notes
-* CommonLib builds completely independently of SKSE, and can replace it completely.
+* CommonLib builds completely independently of SKSE, and can replace it as a dependency.